MinusKelvin/ice4/README.md

 - Iterated deepening
 - Soft limit + hard limit time management
 - Evaluation
+  - Phased
+  - Horizontally mirrored piece square tables for pieces
+  - Full piece square table for king
-  - Phased piece square tables
+  - King-relative piece square tables for pawns and passed pawns

 ## Acknowledgements

 - This follows the TCEC 4K rules: https://wiki.chessdom.org/TCEC_4k_Rules
-- Thanks to Analog for coming up with the name and providing piece square tables
+- Thanks to Analog for coming up with the name, some search work, and the logo